As men, organization isn't always our strong suit.

-TipHero actually had this great suggestion when deciding wether or not to toss a particular piece of clothing, "If I were shopping right this second, would I buy this?"
+Here’s a suggestion: When deciding wether or not to toss a particular piece of clothing, think to yourself"If I were shopping right this second, would I buy this thing?"

-Bro, if the answer is no then it's gotta go, yo!
+Bro, if the answer is no then it's gotta go.

 2. Roll you socks, belts, and ties and arrange them by color